sxyrxyy/Parallel-Zip-Rar-Brute-Force/README.md

 - **Parallel Processing:** Utilizes parallel processing to speed up the cracking process.
 - **Supports ZIP and RAR:** Capable of cracking both ZIP and RAR archive formats.
 - **Flexible Usage:** Supports cracking a single file or traversing through directories.
+  - You can change the number of jobs/vCPUs you want to run in parallel (-j)

 #### Example: